A contemporary boutique hotel with bags of style and charm

 Enjoy an evening of contemporary art galleries and buzzing bars in Siem Reap.
 Be whisked away in your private tuk tuk to experience some of the town's most vibrant bars and up and coming galleries, with cocktails, dim sum and dessert included.

-Visit three of the best social enterprise restaurants in Siem Reap, traveling by private tuk tuk.
+Visit three of the best social enterprise restaurants in Siem Reap, travelling by private tuk tuk.
 Enjoy a delicious selection of food and drink, all for a good cause!
 This is a fun way to give back to the community and try some fantastic local cuisine .

 Spend the evening sampling mouth-watering dishes at three of Siem Reap's finest restaurants.
 Travel between the restaurants by private tuk tuk, and enjoy a course at each stop.
 This is the perfect way to try some of the best cuisine Cambodia has to offer.